clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/debug.rst

 GitHub at: https://github.com/clearlinux/clr-debug-info/

 .. figure:: figures/debug-diagram.png
-   :scale: 75%
+   :width: 400px
    :alt: Debug system communication flow

    Figure 1: The communication flow of the |CL| debug system

 The |CL| debug system implements a :abbr:`FUSE (filesystem in userspace)` filesystem mounted at :file:`/usr/lib/debug` and :file:`/usr/src/debug`.
 The FUSE filesystem starts automatically.
-Its status can be verified with :command:`systemctl status clr_debug_fuse.service`.
+You can verify its status by executing :command:`systemctl status clr_debug_fuse.service`.

-The *clr_debug_daemon* is responsible for fetching the appropriate package debug content from the server and making it available for any debugging programs needed it.
+The *clr_debug_daemon* is responsible for fetching the appropriate package debug content from the server and making it available for any debugging programs that need it.
 It is socket activated whenever a request to the local FUSE filesystem occurs.
-Its status can be verified with :command:`systemctl status clr_debug_daemon.service`.
+You can verify its status with :command:`systemctl status clr_debug_daemon.service`.